ts-essentials/ts-essentials/README.md

 Opaque types allow you to create unique type that can't be assigned to base type by accident.
 Good examples of opaque types include:

-- JWT tokens - these are special kinds of string used for authorization purposes.
-If your app uses multiple different JWTs each should be a separate opaque type to avoid confusion.
+- JWTs or other tokens - these are special kinds of string used for authorization purposes.
+If your app uses multiple types of tokens each should be a separate opaque type to avoid confusion.
 - specific currencies - amount of different currencies shouldn't be mixed
 - bitcoin address - special kind of string